BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ## Motivation

-The goal of this specification is to provide a standardized LSP API to purchase channels.
-Two client types are supported:

-**Wallets** that purchase a channel from the LSP directly.
+The goal of this specification is to provide a standardized LSP API for wallets to purchase a channel from the LSP directly.

 ## OpenAPI